 Why self-improvement can totally suck… and what you can do to prevent this

-I place a great value on balanced argumentation in my life and, therefore, I thought it was only fair that I apply it to my writing as well.
+I place great value on balanced argumentation in life and, therefore, I thought it was only fair that I apply it to my writing as well.
 I shouldn’t only talk about the “good” side of self-improvement; the bad stuff should also receive some attention.
-Because of this, I decided to do a round-up of what a various Internet Thinkers say about the negative sides of this recent fad.
+Because of this, I decided to do a round-up of what various people across the Internet say about the negative sides of this self-improvement.

 Positive Thinking or Thought Control?

-Olivia Goldhill from Qz cites the Danish psychologist Svend Brinkman to discuss the dangers of turning positivity into an obligation.
-This is the part of SI (getting tired of typing the full term out a hundred times, so let’s go with an abbreviation) that emphasizes fighting self-deprecating thoughts with “just thinking happy thoughts all the time.”
+Olivia Goldhill from Qz cites the Danish psychologist Svend Brinkmann to discuss the dangers of turning positivity into an obligation.
+This is the part of SI (let’s go with the abbreviation for now), that emphasizes fighting self-deprecating thoughts with, well, “just thinking happy thoughts all the time.”

-To be fair, this is something that I never really get into on Cowboy Funk because it’s somewhat counter to my style and, in hindsight, I’m happy that I don’t.
-I think this is a terribly misleading, oversimplified, and cliché way of looking at SI.
-Just think positively, stop worrying, and everything will be ok, right?
-I absolutely recognize the power of your mind in shaping your negative habits and, to an extent, your currently shitty predicament, but there’s a reason I constantly emphasize getting out of your head and taking action: you can’t just “think your way” to success and happiness!
+To be fair, this is something that I never really get into in my writing because it’s somewhat counter to my style and, in hindsight, I’m happy that I don’t.
+Why?
+Because I think this is a terribly misleading, oversimplified, and cliché way of looking at SI.
+Just think positively, stop worrying, and everything will be ok!

-All this is to say that if you don’t consciously choose to adopt an enabling and rational mindset and humbly take responsibility and ownership for the things that happen in your life, no action will ever occur.
+All this is to say that if you don’t consciously choose to adopt an enabling and rational mindset and take responsibility for the things that happen in your life, no action will ever occur.
 Obviously, no amount of positive (rational) thinking will change your predicament if you don’t take action, but it's an important starting point.
-Action and mindset are simply complimentary sides of the same coin; much in the same way that Yugi Mutou and the Pharaoh are two parts of the same body (just had to sneak in that reference there).
+Action and mindset are simply complimentary sides of the same coin; much in the same way that Yugi Mutou and the Pharaoh are two parts of the same body.

 There’s something wrong with me!

-Suzanne Eder gave a short but interesting TED talk about the issue of so many people following this SI obsession because of a deeper feeling that there’s something wrong with us that we need to fix.
+Suzanne Eder gave a short but interesting TED talk about the problem of people following this obsession with SI because they feel like there’s something wrong with them that they need to fix.

-It’s the good ol’ herd-mentality that Eder talks about here and she makes a very important point.
-From how I interpreted her talk, it seems like SI itself isn’t necessarily bad but instead it is the process that can be harmful to us.
+It seems like Eder is talking about herd-mentality here and she makes a very important point.
+From how I interpreted her talk, it seems like SI itself isn’t necessarily bad but it is instead the process that can be harmful.
 We look up to these experts in search of answers and cures to our imperfections and look to them to make sense of our imperfect selves.
 We are often more than willing to surrender ourselves in order to cure the mental discomfort we have from this urge/desire to have things be fixed.